-The stock market is fundamentally different than it was a decade ago.
+The stock market is fundamentally different from what it was a decade ago.
 The Internet, frankly, changed everything.

-While we take it for granted now, the Web democratized the buying and selling of stocks in an unprecedented way.
+We take it for granted now, but the Web democratized the buying and selling of stocks in an unprecedented way.

 Party at the moon tower

 Equities, for one, have become more accessible in two ways:

 - Internet-based discount brokerages provide a dirt cheap alternative to buying stocks through very costly full-service brokerages.
 Not only are investors saving money on commissions in general, but we're also able to buy shares in small lots and still keep commissions to less than 2% of our investment.